-It is common for the circumstances of parents or children to change after a court issues an order on child custody.
+A parent or child’s circumstances will often change after a court issues an order on child custody.
 Maybe you have a new job opportunity in another city.

 Maybe your former spouse remarried and there are problems between your child and the new step-parent.
 Maybe the other parent simply isn’t giving you the time you are entitled to have with your child.

-When these situations arise, a parent needs to know how they can go about changing that custody order.
+When these situations arise, a parent wants to know how they can go about changing that custody order.
 The legal process is called a Modification.

 The Legal Standard For Modifying Child Custody